ankushs106/Find-Football/README.md

-# Run the index.html file on your browser using "localhost index.html".
+# Run the index.php file on your browser using "localhost index.php".